 I work with the Bechtel leadership team on developing and implementing an actionable strategy that advances diverse teams and a more inclusive culture across the company.
 As an engineer and the Chief Diversity and Inclusion Officer, I bring together the passion, the vision, and the implementation rigor that we bring to every project we work on.
-We are applying our project execution thinking to diversity and inclusion goals: we define deliverables, implement actions, and measure progress.
+We are applying our project execution thinking to diversity and inclusion goals.
+We define deliverables, implement actions, and measure progress.
 We understand the value of diversity and inclusion for our business as it advances our delivery to customers and enables us to be an employer of choice in an increasingly competitive environment.
 We are now focusing on implementing action plans that will bring measurable results.
 It is highly rewarding work, especially in this moment in history.

 When and how did you know you wanted to pursue engineering as a career?

-This took a while to figure out; I had no role models or family members who could guide me.
-I followed my gut and took cue from my high school friends who were interested in STEM careers.
+This took a while to figure out.
+I had no role models or family members who could guide me.
+I followed my gut and took a cue from my high school friends who were interested in STEM careers.
 If they could be engineers and I was able to excel in the same advanced placement classes as them, then I felt equipped to handle the rigor of the engineering program in college.
 Though I enrolled in an engineering program, I didn’t know what I wanted to major in well into my sophomore year.
 My sophomore-year advisor was key in helping me think through my options after a particularly confusing mechanical engineering design class.
-The discussion helped me focus on industrial engineering and I began to excel in the coursework.
+The discussion helped me focus on industrial engineering, and I began to excel in the coursework.
 All of a sudden, engineering was fun and exciting again.
 This just shows you how important mentors are in our education and careers.
-Good mentors often bring clarity and encouragement we need to take the next step.
+Good mentors often bring the clarity and encouragement we need to take the next step.

 Why was it important to you to get your license and become a P.E.?